If generative AI is the answer, what is the question?: Foundations of Generative AI

 \subsubsection{PAC Learning of Distributions}

-Valiant's original PAC learning framework was developed for binary classification.
+Valiant's original Probably Approximately Correct (PAC) learning framework was developed for binary classification.
 In a seminal paper, Kearns et al.~\cite{kearns1994learnability} extended this framework to study the learnability of probability distributions.
 Just as Valiant's PAC model introduced computational constraints to Vapnik's statistical learning theory~\cite{valiant1993view}, Kearns et al. revisited the classical literature on density estimation with a computational perspective.
+One immediate consequence of this shift is the need to distinguish between \textbf{evaluation} and \textbf{generation}.

-One immediate consequence of this shift is the need to distinguish between \emph{evaluation} and \emph{generation}.
-In the evaluation model, the learner outputs a probability mass function\footnote{For discrete domains.
+In the \emph{evaluation model}, the learner outputs a probability mass function\footnote{For discrete domains.
 In continuous domains, a probability density function is appropriate.} $\hat p \in \cP$ that approximates the true distribution $p^\star$ in the sense that $\hat p(\bx)$ is close to $p^\star(\bx)$ for all $\bx$.
-In the generation model, the learner uses random bits $\bb \in \{0,1\}^r$ to produce a generator $\hat g$ such that the distribution of $\hat g(\bb)$ approximates $p^\star$.